ddry/ddry-tap/README.md

 - Selenium Webdriver support (with Mocha only);
 - `ddry` shell command to maintain the project spec config file `ddry.json`;
 - test harness specific commands `ddry-tap` etc. to comfortly run the specs of your choice against test harness of your choice;
-- etc.
+- some cute minor features.

-Plainly, a decent set of features to make JS testing easy and even fun.
+Plainly, a decent set of capabilities to make JS testing easy and even fun.

 ### ddry command line interface